rithmschool/rithm-6-exercises/react/05_events/README.md

 * `href` - a URL
 * `text` - the text inside the link
-* `handleClick` - a callback to run when the user clicks on the link.
+* `handleClick` - a callback to run when the user clicks on the link, which logs the message "you clicked on a link!".

 The component should render a link tag with an appropriate `href` and `text` coming from the props.
 It should also open in a new window (set the `target` attribute to `"_blank"`).